Ulta Beauty (NASDAQ:ULTA) Releases Quarterly Earnings Results, Beats Expectations By $0.06 EPS

-Ulta Beauty (NASDAQ:ULTA – Get Rating) issued its quarterly earnings results on Thursday.
-The specialty retailer reported $6.88 earnings per share for the quarter, topping the consensus estimate of $6.82 by $0.06, Briefing.com reports.
+Ulta Beauty (NASDAQ:ULTA – Get Rating) announced its earnings results on Thursday.
+The specialty retailer reported $6.88 EPS for the quarter, beating the consensus estimate of $6.82 by $0.06, Briefing.com reports.
 Ulta Beauty had a return on equity of 66.79% and a net margin of 11.98%.
-The firm had revenue of $2.63 billion during the quarter, compared to the consensus estimate of $2.62 billion.
-During the same period last year, the company earned $6.30 earnings per share.
-The company’s revenue for the quarter was up 12.3% on a year-over-year basis.
+The business had revenue of $2.63 billion during the quarter, compared to the consensus estimate of $2.62 billion.
+During the same period in the prior year, the business posted $6.30 earnings per share.
+Ulta Beauty’s revenue was up 12.3% compared to the same quarter last year.
 Ulta Beauty updated its FY24 guidance to $24.70-$25.40 EPS.

 Ulta Beauty Price Performance